orbitalsonic/SonicOPT/README.md

     }
 }
 ```

 ---

-### Fasting Time Manager
+## Fasting Time Manager
-To fetch fasting times, use the `PrayerTimeManager` class in conjunction with fasting-related methods and LiveData.
+To fetch fasting times, use the `PrayerTimeManager` class in conjunction with fasting-related methods.
 The following examples demonstrate its usage.

-#### Fetching Fasting Times

-##### Note
-The arguments passed for fetching fasting and prayer times are defaults.
-You must update the latitude, longitude, and other parameters as per your specific requirements.

 ### Fetching Fasting Times